agentmodels/agentmodels.org/chapters/5c-myopic.md

 // Run each agent 10 times and take average of scores var means = map( function(optimal){
   var scores = repeat(10, function(){return runAgent(5,optimal);});
   var st = optimal ?
-'Optimal: ' : 'Myopic: ';
+'Optimal: ' : 'Update-Myopic: ';
   print(st + 'Mean scores on 10 repeats of 5-trial bandits\n' + scores);
   return listMean(scores);
   }, [true,false]);

-print('Overall means for [Optimal,Myopic]: ' + means);
+print('Overall means for [Optimal,Update-Myopic]: ' + means);
 ~~~~

 >**Exercise**: The above codebox shows that performance for the two agents is similar.
 Try varying the priors and the `armToPrizeERP` and verify that performance remains similar.
 How would you provide stronger empirical evidence that the two algorithms are equivalent for this problem?

-The following codebox computes the runtime for Myopic and Optimal agents as a function of the number of Bandit trials.
+The following codebox computes the runtime for Update-myopic and Optimal agents as a function of the number of Bandit trials.
 We see that the Update-myopic agent has better scaling even on a small number of trials.
 Note that neither agent has been optimized for Bandit problems.

 >**Exercise:** Think of ways to optimize the Update-myopic agent with $$C_m=1$$ for binary Bandit problems.